 Configuring the Switch Ports¶

-From the pfSense webGUI, there is a menu option called Switches under the Interfaces drop-down.
+In the pfSense® Plus software GUI, there is a menu option Switches under the Interfaces drop-down.
 This section contains switch specific configuration options.

 Selecting Switches from the drop-down will bring up the Switch page with four sections:

 Information on switchport status and port names.
 If 802.1q is enabled, this section can also set the native VLAN ID for each port.
 The switch uses the Port VID as the VLAN ID for inbound untagged traffic on a given port.

 Enable/Disable 802.1q VLAN mode.
 Configure VLAN access/trunk interfaces with 802.1q or configure port groups with Port VLAN Mode.

 There are also relevant configuration items under Interfaces > Assignments.

 Under Interface Assignments, notice LAGG0 (UPLINK) is displayed as an

 available port but is not enabled in the list of interfaces.
 This is because the

 default configuration is only expecting VLAN tagged traffic so the VLAN child